-As of the date of this prospectus, our portfolio consists of (1) 14 hotel properties and (2) three notes receivable from related parties.
-Please see Supplement No. 9 hereto for a description of our portfolio following the mergers.
+As of the date of this prospectus, our portfolio consists of 14 hotel properties and three notes receivable from related parties.
+Please see Supplement No. 1 hereto for a description of our portfolio.

 Determination of Our Estimated Value Per Share